Beerus-go/Beerus/README.md

     // Turn off json mode, it is on by default route.JsonMode = false

-    // Example of parameter conversion to struct and parameter checksum
-    // In non-json mode, you need to call the Send function in the res object yourself to return the data
-    // The first parameter, DemoParam, is a struct, and the parameters passed by the front-end will be automatically extracted into DemoParam route.POST("/example/post", func (param  DemoParam, req commons.BeeRequest, res commons.BeeResponse) {
+    // In non-json mode, you need to call the Send function in the res object yourself to return the data route.POST("/example/post", func (param  DemoParam, req commons.BeeRequest, res commons.BeeResponse) {

         // ----- Only non-json mode requires manual validation -----